G. B. Pant National Institute of Himalayan Environment: History

 The institute was established in August 1988, during the birth centenary year of Bharat Ratna Pt.
 Govind Ballabh Pant, as an autonomous Institute of the Ministry of Environment, Forest & Climate Change (MoEF&CC), Govt. of India.

 Organisation and locations

 The institute has a decentralized set-up, with its headquarters at Kosi-Katarmal, Almora.
-At the headquarters, the research and development activities of the institute at are organised among four thematic centres located there.
+At the headquarters, the research and development activities of the institute are organised among four thematic centres located there.
 These are the Centre for Land & Water Resource Management; the Centre for Socio-Economic & Development; the Centre for Biodiversity Conservation & Management, and the Centre for Environmental Assessment & Climate Change.

 As of August 2023, the institute also has six regional centres.The regional centres are at Srinagar (Garhwal Regional Centre), Mohal – Kullu (Himachal Regional Centre), Tadong - Gangtok (Sikkim Regional Centre), Itanagar (North East Regional Centre), Leh - Ladakh (Ladakh Regional Centre), and Mountain Division (at MoEF&CC, New Delhi).

-The institute serves as the lead institution for the facilitation and coordination of ICIMOD’s activities in India.
+The institute serves as the lead institution for the facilitation and coordination of ICIMOD's activities in India.